wjiang94/miSAEM_logReg/README.md

 # SAEM for logistic regression with missing values
-Here are R codes of functions and implementations for paper "Stochastic Approximation EM for Logistic regression with missing values (2018, Jiang W., Josse J., Lavielle M.)".
+Here are R codes of functions and implementations for paper "Stochastic Approximation EM for Logistic regression with missing values (2018, Jiang W., Josse J., Lavielle M., Gauss T.)".

 ## Installation of package
 First you can install the package **misaem** from Github.
 The main function `miss.saem` contains the procedure of estimation for parameters, as well as their variance, and observed likelihood.